emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

 File upload:
-  - listen for files chosen event (from ld-choose-file.tsx) with file list -> emit upload ready event (if startUploadImmediately prop is set to true)
+  - listen for files chosen event (from ld-choose-file.tsx) with file list -> emit upload ready event (if immediate prop is set to true)
-  - listen for click event of continue button and emit upload ready event (if startUploadImmediately prop is set to false)
+  - listen for click event of continue button and emit upload ready event (if immediate prop is set to false)
   - The upload ready event contains the file list as its payload

 ## Properties